 The solution is to focus on eating a variety of plant-based protein sources through the day, including some foods high in lysine.
-Variety is always important for a healthy and balanced diet.
+Variety is always important for a balanced diet.

 Also, as vital wheat gluten is a processed product, it may not be the most optimal protein source to use as a staple in your diet.
 It can certainly be consumed, but whole-food protein sources tend to provide more balanced nutrition with additional vitamins and minerals that lack in processed food like vital wheat gluten or seitan.

-As noted above, flavour the seitan however you prefer.
+As noted above, flavor the seitan however you prefer.
 The herbs and spices suggested below are just that; a suggestion.

 Why So Many Ingredients?

 Gluten flour has no taste, so spices and herbs need to make up for that.
-I like food to be really flavourful, so I go all-in with the flavouring for this recipe.
+I like food to be really flavorful, so I go all-in with the flavoring for this recipe.
 The ingredient list might look long but keep in mind this makes quite a large amount of vegan meat.
-Lots of flavour is needed for the whole piece of seitan.
+Lots of flavor is needed for the whole piece of seitan.

 I hope you enjoy trying out this easy seitan recipe and gain the confidence in your skills making vegan meat!
 I was quite hesitant to give it a try but I’m so happy I did, and I’m sure you will be too!

-Note: this recipe calls for herbamere which is a sea salt, vegetable and herb blend.
-If you don’t have herbamere you can sub for ½ tsp salt + ½ tsp of a herb blend (Italian seasoning or herbs de provence work well).
+Note: this recipe calls for Herbamere which is a sea salt, vegetable and herb blend.
+If you don’t have Herbamere you can sub for ½ tsp salt + ½ tsp of a herb blend (Italian seasoning works well).

 How to Make Vegan Meat: Easy Seitan Recipe